Isaac-DeFrain/RChainResearch/README.md

 # RChain Research

-I will be compiling resources that I create/find here pertaining to my research for RChain.
+These are the resources that I have created/found pertaining to my research for RChain.

+### Areas of Focus
+* Formal Semantics of Programming Languages
+* Mobile Process Calculi
+* Concurrency
+* Type Systems
+* Logic